aldekal/pattern-atlas-api/docs/dev/index.md

 ## Quick Develop
 ### PatternPediaAuth
+PatternPediaAuth is a Spring Boot Authentication Server and it's main purpose is to give PatternPediaAPI user management capabilities.
+This is achieved through using the OAuth 2.0 Authentication Code Flow, additionally new users can create accounts.
+It runs on Port 8081

+### Development
 1. Clone the repository `git clone https://github.com/PatternPedia/pattern-pedia-auth.git`.
 2. Navigate to repository directory `cd pattern-pedia-auth/`.
 2. Build the repository